siruscoder/spryte/aws/DEPLOYMENT_GUIDE.md

 ## Step 3: Build and Push Docker Images

+If you are using an Apple Silicon Mac (M1/M2/M3) or you want the images to run reliably on AWS, build and push a multi-architecture image (linux/amd64 + linux/arm64) using `docker buildx`.
+This avoids "exec format error" / image pull issues.

 ### 3.1 Install AWS CLI and Configure
 ```bash
 # Install AWS CLI (if not installed)